openmrs/openmrs-contrib-rest-api-docs/Concepts/concepts_class.md

 ### Delete a concept class

-* Delete or Retire a target concept class type by its UUID.
+* Delete or Retire a target concept class  by its UUID.
 Returns a `404 Not Found` status if concept class not exists.If user not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Query Parameters